hillerlab/TOGA/README.md

 If something is wrong and you get something different at the end please see the "troubleshooting" section.

+**Important notice:**

+we are planning to introduce nextflow [Nextflow](https://www.nextflow.io) in the near future to handle cluster-dependent steps.

 If you are planning to run TOGA on cluster and your cluster is managed by SLURM or LSF then do the following:

 ```shell